NickLarsenNZ/mockhttp/README.md

       ]
 ```

-Instantiate the mock `http.Client` and hand it to your app to use. `mock-http-response` will catch the requests, match them to the `when` conditions and return the `then` response.
+Instantiate the mock `http.Client` and hand it to your app to use. `mockhttp` will catch the requests, match them to the `when` conditions and return the `then` response.

 ```go
 package main